Travel, experience, conserve with

 Snow Leopard Lodge

 In the heart of Ladakh lies this comfortable lodge, the ideal base for a snow leopard quest.
-The small guesthouse provides comfort at sub-zero temperatures, with the added experience of living with a Ladakhi family.
-With superb views across the valley, you may see ibex, bharal or even wolf.
+This renovated lodge provides en suite accommodation and western-style facilities amongst the peaks of the Himalayas.
+With superb views across the valley, you may see ibex, bharal or even snow leopard.
 Find Out More about Snow Leopard Lodge